YJack0000/nuxt-notion-blog/README.md

 ![GitHub](https://img.shields.io/github/license/YJack0000/nuxt-notion-blog)

-This project is a blog built with Nuxt3 for SSR website and Notion API as a database.

 The project is mainly based on [nuxt-3-notion-blog](https://github.com/egrzeszczak/nuxt-3-notion-blog).
-But have the newer version of Nuxt3, DaisyUI, and other dependencies.

-Moreover, I have added some features like the sitemap, category fetching, dark/light mode, and some other minor changes.
+But I added some features like the sitemap, category fetching, dark/light mode, and some other minor changes.

 [![](/docs/preview.gif)](https://yjack0000.cerana.tech/)

 ## Stack

+This project is a blog built with Nuxt.js for server-side render website and Notion API as the database.

 ![](https://skillicons.dev/icons?perline=15&i=nuxt,tailwind,vercel)

-### Environment variables setup
+## Basic environment variables setup

 ```env
 # .env